DeuxHuitHuit/grunt-analyze-css/README.md

 Possible values:
 > true, false, 'warn', 'error'

+### softFail: false

+Prevents the grunt task to be halted if this task failed.

+Possible values:
+> true, false

 ### thresholds: { ... }

 This object should contains all the maximum values allowed for each metric.